cbjorne/fetchapi/README.md

 ## Process Receipt

-Processes receipt data JSON and returns an object with a UUID key and the point value rewarded
+Processes receipt data JSON and returns an object with a UUID key associated with the point value rewarded

 ```http
 POST /receipts/process